!Creation Date: 09/16/22> <!Author: Arizona Legislative Council> <!Typist: dbupdate>

-5. To the extent it has jurisdiction to do so, the court has considered, approved or made provisions for child custody, the support of any natural or adopted child common to the parties of the marriage entitled to support, the maintenance of either spouse and the disposition of the property.
+B. To the extent it has jurisdiction to do so, the court shall make provisions for legal decision-making and parenting time, the support of any natural or adopted child common to the parties of the marriage entitled to support, the maintenance of either spouse and the disposition of the property.

 C. At any time after entry of a final decree of legal separation that has not subsequently been converted into a decree of dissolution of marriage, the parties may stipulate to termination of the decree of legal separation.
 The stipulated order shall be filed under the same cause number as the legal separation action and shall include the following:

 1. That both parties agree to terminate the legal separation, that they desire to restore their status to legally married and that they do so intelligently, voluntarily and without duress, coercion or undue influence.

 2. That on entry of the stipulated order terminating the decree of legal separation, the marital community is re-formed as if the parties became married on the date of the entry of the termination order, at which time the legal separation no longer exists.